Buyer Beware: A Legal Guide to Using Swip Swap or CraigslistPosted 29 Oct 2015 by Law Office of John M. Phillips

 The Department of Highway Safety & Motor Vehicles (HSMV) has prepared a helpful packet of information for anyone planning to buy a used car, whether from a dealer or an individual.
 It includes what to look for, what questions to ask the dealer, pricing, financing, what to notice when you inspect and test-drive the car, and warranties.

-Be Careful with Checks:
+Be Careful with method of payment:

 Although theft not only is a crime, but may entitled the victim to THREE times the damages sustained from the theft, scams involving checks take many forms.
 In a typical example, a thief either passes a bad check or, worse yet, sends a check made out for an amount higher than the selling price and requests that the seller deposit the check and return the difference via a wiring service (Money Gram, Western Union, etc.).
 After the seller has wired the money, he or she learns the buyer’s check is worthless, and the thief disappears with the seller’s money.